SEO for Google Assistant – Voice Search

 Promotional featured snippets are allowed as long as they provide information.
 Companies will not be penalized for creating them.
-Promotional featured snippets encourage people to make a final purchase decision, this makes it is really important to make immediate sale.
+Promotional featured snippets encourage people to make a final purchase decision, this makes it is really important to make an immediate sale.

 In order to be enticing, featured snippets must be not only brief but concise, and answer the question directly.
 The answers are usually only 29 words in length.